 - Moodle -If you are unable to download the question paper or experience other forms of technical difficulty accessing the course, contact the Moodle helpdesk at moodlehelp@uis.cam.ac.uk.
 The helpdesk is monitored Monday to Saturday, 9am to 5pm BST.
 If the query is urgent before 9am, do not wait until 9am to inform the helpdesk of urgent issues but rather email them at any time so that the helpdesk will be aware when it opens. - If you have difficulties submitting your work at the end of the exam, email your file to onlineexams@admin.cam.ac.uk.
 You will receive an automated response which you should consider as confirmation of receipt.
-This should be done to demonstrate completion within the upload period and avoid any penalties. - Further guidance can be found on pages 6 & 7 of the Guide to online exams in Moodle www.cambridgestudents.cam.ac.uk/files/student_moodle_guide_to_e xaminations_2022-23_final.pdf - Inspera If you encounter difficulties accessing the exam via the Inspera portal, or if you have interruptions to your internet connection whilst finishing your exam in the Inspera portal, there will be technical support available on site. - Further guidance can be found on pages 7 of the Guide to Inspera inperson exams.
+This should be done to demonstrate completion within the upload period and avoid any penalties. - Further guidance can be found on page 6 of the Student Guide to exams taken on Moodle - Inspera If you encounter difficulties accessing the exam via the Inspera portal, or if you have interruptions to your internet connection whilst finishing your exam in the Inspera portal, there will be technical support available on site. - Further guidance can be found on pages 7 of the Student Guide to exams taken on Inspera.